AlkaWildlife/alkawildlife.eu/en_GB/_md_pages/European-sousilk.md

     title: Sysel obecný
     permalink: /zajmove-druhy/sysel-obecny
 ---
-The European Ground Squirrel (_Spermophilus citellus_), otherwise known at the European souslik or simply Souslik, is an endangered species of rodent and is one of Europe's rarest mammals.
+The European ground squirrel (_Spermophilus citellus_), otherwise known at the European souslik or simply souslik, is an endangered rodent species and is one of Europe's rarest mammals.

 # Habitat

-Sousliks usually live on regularly mowed or grazed grassy areas where they dig extensive burrows.
-They use these burrows to hide from predators during the day, sleeping in at night but also for hibernating in during autumn and winter.
-Sousliks mainly eat plants and grasses found in the environment around them.
+Sousliks can be found in short grassy areas such as meadows, pastures, vineyards, orchards, golf courses and grassy airports.
+They dig extensive burrows which they use to hide from predators during the day, sleep in at night and also for hibernating in during autumn and winter.
+Their diet mainly consists of plants and grasses found in the environment around them.

 # Conservation status

-Until the 1960s, Sousliks were a common part of agricultural land not only in the Czech Republic, but in most of Central and South-Eastern Europe.
-Since then, however, its abundance has declined significantly and it’s now very rare.
-They are now categorised as critically endangered and it is forbidden to catch or kill sousliks.
+Until the 1960s, sousliks were a common part of agricultural land not only in the Czech Republic, but across Central and South-Eastern Europe.
+Since then, its abundance has declined significantly and it’s now very rare.

+In the Czech Republic they are now categorised as **critically endangered** and it is forbidden to catch or kill them.

 # WHERE CAN YOU FIND SOUSLIKS IN THE CZECH REPUBLIC?